hamedp77/noip-updater/README.md

 This script simply updates hostnames provided by [No-IP](https://www.noip.com/).
 No-IP is a DDNS (Dynamic DNS) provider which offers free and paid tier DDNS services.

-If you are looking for a pretty solution or something that works flawlessly, this probably isn't the project you're looking for.
+If you are looking for a pretty solution or something that works flawlessly, this probably isn't the project you're looking for (check [this](https://github.com/pv8/noipy) out).
 This is more of a learning project for my own Python skills which I also made available on GitHub so it might inspire or help someone in any possible way.

 ## Usage

-Before we get to deployment methods and steps you should know that the proceess is not very elegant or easy and you might need somewhat of a knowledge before getting to it.
+Before we get to deployment methods and steps, you should know that the proceess is not very elegant or easy and you might need somewhat of a knowledge before getting to it.

 Currently, there are 3 methods of deployment if you want to use or test this script.
 1. Docker (Linux)